-Prior to the completion of the investigation, the parties will have an equal opportunity to inspect and review evidence obtained through the investigation.
+Prior to the completion of the Investigation, the parties will have an equal opportunity to inspect and review evidence obtained through the investigation.
 The purpose of the inspection and review process is to allow each party the equal opportunity to meaningfully respond to the evidence prior to conclusion of the investigation.

-Evidence that will be available for inspection and review by the parties will be any evidence that is directly related to the allegations raised in the Formal Complaint.
+Evidence that will be available for inspection and review by the parties will be any evidence that is directly related to the allegations raised in the Complaint.
 It will include any:

-- Evidence that is relevant, even if that evidence does not end up being relied upon by Simon's Rock in making a determination regarding responsibility; - Inculpatory or exculpatory evidence (i.e. evidence that tends to prove or disprove the allegations) that is directly related to the allegations, whether obtained from a party or other source.
+- Evidence that is relevant; - Inculpatory or exculpatory evidence (i.e. evidence that tends to prove or disprove the allegations) that is directly related to the allegations, whether obtained from a party or other source.